mobiletoly/ktor-hexagonal-multimodule/README.md

 exception of `app/adapters/persist` module.
 Here we use Test Containers to spin up docker image with PostgreSQL, so tests for adapters are run with a real PostgreSQL database, no database mocks are used.
 This will allow us to be more confident in our code that interacts with database.

+Not that if you want to run unit tests per file or class level in IntelliJ, you must install Kotest plugin from marketplace.

 ### Manual tests